 The central streets of Puerto Iguazú are packed with little shops.
 On a hot, humid day, we enjoyed strolling around the city center, stepping into the air conditioned stores selling anything from backpacks and shot glasses to home décor and apparel.

 Puerto Iguazú was early in our Argentina timeline, and we were a bit surprised at how much more expensive it was than the previous countries we ventured through in South America.
-We’re not saying that visiting Argentina isn’t doable on a tight budget, but after being accustomed to the low cost of living in Bolivia, our souvenir budget was definitely a bit smaller!
+We’re not saying that visiting Argentina isn’t doable on a backpacker budget, but after being accustomed to the low cost of living in Bolivia, our souvenir budget was definitely a bit smaller!

 3. Visit the Güirá Oga refuge